 Many controlled carbohydrate regimens have been proposed over the years.
 They work with some degree of effectiveness for some people.
 However, many of them do not bring carbohydrate intake down to a level that will permit lipolysis.
 For people who suffer from metabolic obesity and have great difficulty losing, that is a grave weakness.
 Atkins, on the other hand, starts you off consuming 20 grams of carbohydrates.
 You then proceed at your own rate, gradually adding back both the amount and an increased variety of carbohydrate foods.

-How does lipolysis work?
+What is lipolysis and how does it work?
 Lipolysis simply means that you’re burning your fat stores and using them as the source of fuel they were meant to be.
 The by-products of burning fat are ketones.
 When your body releases ketones—which it will do in your breath and your urine—it is chemical proof that you’re consuming your own stored fat.
 Once more, for emphasis: When a person on a safe, controlled carbohydrate plan such as Atkins is releasing ketones, he or she is in the fat-dissolving state of lipolysis.
 This process is simply the most efficient path ever devised for getting you slim.
 And the more ketones you release, the more fat you have dissolved.

 Lipolysis is the biochemical method of weight loss—the alternative to using glucose for fuel, the very process that has made you heavy by storing excess glucose as fat.
 Lipolysis can be your life raft, leaving you both slim and healthy and distancing you from the obese person’s perils of diabetes, heart disease and stroke.
 Most of all, of course, it is the key to achieving your goal—to use up the fat stored on your body.